kbujuklieva/InterviewPrep/README.md

-# Interview Prep Questionnaire by A32 JS
+# Interview Prep Questionnaire A32 JS

 Feel free to add any relevant interview questions for JS Ninjas (: